mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 11. Create the records for:
     - An enrollment,
     - Withdrawal and
-    - Re-enrollment for a kindergarten student who receives an IEP mid-year – send updated special education evaluation status.
-(Grade change from KA to HK, and specialEducationEvaluationStatus updated)
+    - Re-enrollment for a kindergarten student who receives an IEP mid-year - send updated special education evaluation status.

 ## Resource: StudentEducationOrganizationAssociation
 **Description**